dmandrade/apli-router/README.md

 # Aplí Router

-Aplí Router package provides a simple interface to manage session data.
+Aplí Router package is a fast PSR-7 routing component.

+> Some parts of this package is based on [nikic/fast-route](https://github.com/nikic/FastRoute)

 ## Installation via Composer